Health & Housing Task Force Consent Items

 Staff will be preparing a report for Council which outlines alternative tracking methods available for capturing each Councillor's vote on motions, allowing for easy access of Council voting records by members of the public.

-July 6, 2020 Council Meeting – agenda, documents and video
+July 6, 2020 Regular Council Meeting – agenda, documents and video